aurotripathy/bert-tf-multi-gpu/README.md

 ### Profiling BERT on Multi GPU

-The profiler reveals that a majority of time is spent in primaritly in sgemm and rccl kernels.
+The profiler reveals that a majority of time is spent in primaritly in sgemm and ncclAllReduce kernels.

 <p float="left">
   <img src="/docs/nvprof.PNG" width="2000" />